 a.
-The Faculty Grievance Panel will consist of two representatives and an alternate from each college, including the School of Law, who are full-time tenured faculty members.
+The Faculty Grievance Panel will consist of two representatives and an alternate from each college, including the School of Law, School of Veterinary Medicine, and University Libraries, who are full-time tenured faculty members.
 Representatives will be elected for two-year alternating terms, to commence on September 1.
 Faculty members who have served in any administrative post at or above the level of chair of a department during the preceding five years are not eligible.